1:18 scale diecast: History

 Throughout the 1990s, the number of different models in this scale increased exponentially as Chinese production cut manufacturing costs.
 Models could be sold for anywhere from $10.00 to $25.00 in the United States.
 By about 2000, it appeared that 1:18 scale had dominated other scales in marketing (except the diminutive and ever popular Hot Wheels) – as nearly whole rows in Toys-R-Us could be seen packed with this scale of model.
 At this time, many new companies flooded the 1:18 scale market.
 Ertl and Revell sold a limited number of diecast cars – mostly older American models (although Revell Germany made a number of diecast German and American models).
 Ertl's main 1:18 scale line was called "American Muscle".
 Other manufacturers included Anson, Yat Ming, Sun Star, MIRA, and UT Models.
 Often, cars featured in collectible car magazines (such as Collectible Automobile) were soon the subjects of 1:18 diecast articles.

 During the early 2000s, the quality and accuracy of models improved dramatically, but price went up and they were sold in more upscale stores, dealerships, and through on-line mail order.
 Around 2005, "premium" manufacturers including Automodelli, Highway 61, GMP, AUTOart, and Lane Exact Detail began to offer very high-quality, highly detailed models at higher prices.
 Today (2017), a trickle-down effect can be seen where many features now found in mainstream, low-priced diecasts were only found before in models costing upwards of $100.00.
 Engine wiring and plumbing, carpeting in the interior or trunk, detailed instrument panels, seatbelts, and photo-etched details are now common even in models costing under $50.00.

 Models are found from a number of retail merchants, such as Wal-Mart and KB Toys (in the United States), and a number of Antique Malls and Centers offer models ranging from $20.00.
-Many, of course, are available through eBay, etsy or other bidding and diecast sales websites.
+Many are available through eBay, etsy or other bidding and diecast sales websites.
 This size remains popular with collectors.
 With the popularity of eBay and other hobby Web sites, fewer models of this size seem to be found in physical stores.